Almost the Same Thing: Some Thoughts on the Photographer as Collector

 Certainly some important photographic books have been made in the last three decades.
 Nevertheless the form has been somewhat displaced.
 In part this is due to the advent of television and the collapse of print media into entertainment.
 It is also a consequence of the comprehensive embrace of photography by fine art.
 After the photographic experiments within Pop, Conceptual art and Postmodern art, photography is now celebrated as the new Picture – the singular, composed image made for the wall (and the market) that often relates to other images less by set or sequence, than through the socially absorbed laws of genre, such as landscape, cityscape, still life and narrative tableau.
 The work of Jeff Wall is the clearest example of this.
 It is made explicitly for the gallery wall and like those of many contemporary photographic artists his many books are monographs and catalogues, rather than integral works.[iv]

 Historically the connections between photography and the book have been closest in relation to what loosely we might call straight photography – clear, frontal and rectilinear.
 Here the subject matter insists in such a way that the photograph seems as much a cutting out of the thing or person in the world as a picture.
 A book of these then becomes a collection of things as much as a collection of images.
 It functions as an archive, catalogue or atlas.[v]
 There are good reasons why straight images come to us in number.
 The straighter the image, the more it describes – or transcribes – but the less it articulates on its own.
 So the closer the photograph comes to artless description, the more dependent it becomes.
 Visual facts don’t speak very well for themselves.
+Moreover, the ‘real’, in the psychoanalytic sense, is that which eludes representation, eludes symbolic capture.
+The displacement of attention from one image to the next becomes a metaphor for the deferred search.

 Adhering to the factual and avoiding the arty in photography is not easy.
 Walker Evans remained ever vigilant, purging any trace of artistic pretension from his images.
 Self-effacement was understood as the price to be paid for description: the appearing of the subject matter demanded a disappearing of the author.
 Of course, outside of art the suppression of individual authorship is what gives photography its social authority.
 In its instrumental uses (science, criminology, industry, medicine, surveillance, news and so on) it is bureaucratic text that helps articulate the dead facts of the photograph in the form of the index card, case file or caption.[vi]
 For the photographers in Cruel and Tender it is a matter of images being given the chance to articulate each other.
 In this way photography doesn’t simply show but ‘shows itself showing what it is showing’.[vii]
 The straight image is made self-conscious and reflexive, hence Evans’ deceptively simple description of his work as ‘documentary style’.[viii]
 It allows an anatomy of the processes of viewing as much as an anatomy of the subject matter.